autocrypt/autocrypt/doc/level1.rst

 between accounts (the effect of mails sent to one account can be observed by activity on the other account), it provides a more uniform and predictable user experience.
-Any linkability concerns introduced by Autocrypt can be mitigated by using a different client for each e-mail account.
+Any linkability concerns introduced by Autocrypt can be mitigated by using a different MUA for each e-mail account.

 Sometimes a user may be able to send and receive emails with multiple